-Generally speaking, the answer is yes.
+Generally speaking, the answer is yes, you can.
 Should you put the nonprofit CEO on the board?
 That answer is less clear.

-Now, consider your organization’s dynamic, and practical reasons to place the nonprofit CEO on the board — or not.
+Now, consider your organization’s dynamic, practical reasons to place the nonprofit CEO on the board—or not.

 Following one school of thought, the CEO’s presence on the board creates a built-in conflict of interest.
 Your nonprofit may agree.
 Its leadership and its membership might value an unquestionably independent board of volunteers.
 Indeed, it’s up to the CEO to make sure a capable board exists, with officers and committees well suited for nonprofit governance.